-Disposition Type Result for a Serialized Product Result for a Non-Serialized Product Scrap The status of the defect is set to Closed, indicated by O. The hold on the serial/lot is released.
-If the disposition methods for the lot do not include MRB, Rework, or CTP: The status of the defect is set to Closed, indicated by Image: Closed, indicated by Image: Closed, indicated by Image: Closed, indicated by Image: Closed, indicated by Image: Closed, indicated by Image: Closed, or CTP: The status of the defect is Active, indicated by Image: Closed, when the defect is in the Active status, the hold on the serial/lot is released.
+Disposition Type Result for a Serialized Product Result for a Non- Serialized Product Scrap The status of the defect is set to Closed, indicated by If the disposition methods for the lot do not include MRB, Rework, or CTP: • The hold on the serial/lot is released.
+The status of the defect is set to Closed, indicated by The hold on the serial/ lot is released.
+If the disposition methods for the lot include MRB, Provided the serial of the defect is Active, indicated by When the defect is in the Active status, the hold on the serial/lot is released.
 In the case of Rework or CTP, when the operation specified in the USE UNTIL/REWORK OPERATION box is reached, the serial/lot is placed on hold.
-The defect status is changed to Planned, indicated by Image: Closed on Series Closed on Series Closed on Series Closed on Planned, indicated by Image: Closed on Series Closed on Series Closed on Series Closed on Planned, indicated by Image: Closed on Series Closed on Planned, indicated by Image: Closed on Series Cl Rework The status of the defect is set to Active, indicated by After completion of the rework operation, the status is changed to Planned, indicated by .
-The serial/lot continues to be on hold.
+The defect status is changed to Planned, indicated by Rework The status of the defect is set to Active, indicated by After completion of the rework operation, the status is changed to Planned, indicated by The serial/lot continues to be on hold.
 The hold is released after the completion of rework.
 The status of the defect is set to Active, indicated by After completion of the rework operation, the status is changed to Planned, indicated by The serial/lot continues to be on hold.
 The hold is released after the completion of rework.

-MRB The status of the defect is set to Active, indicated by The serial/lot continues to be on hold.
-The status of the defect is set to Active, indicated by .
-The serial/lot continues to be on hold.
+Disposition Type Result for a Serialized Product Result for a Non- Serialized Product MRB The status of the defect is set to Active, indicated by The serial/lot continues to be on hold.
+The status of the defect is set to Active, indicated by The serial/lot continues to be on hold.

+Chapter 4.
 Work Order Manager